-The elementary curriculum Precinct 1 teaches is delivered to fourth and fifth grade students.
+The elementary curriculum Bexar County Precinct 1 teaches is delivered to fourth and fifth grade students.
 The elementary curriculum includes one lesson per week, for six consecutive weeks.
 The program requires that a certified teacher be present and help supplement classroom activities.
 A wide range of teaching techniques are used to include, but not limited to; questions and answers, group discussion, role-playing, and workbook exercises.
 Upon completion of the six week program, a graduation is held for the participating students to show a sense of accomplishment for their hard work.

 Meet Your G.R.E.A.T Instructors

-Sergeant Gabriel R. Medina
+Senior Sergeant Gabriel R. Medina

-Sergeant Medina is a strong believer in the philosophy by an unknown author, "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for life."
+Senior Sergeant Medina is a strong believer in the philosophy by an unknown author, "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for life."
 In other words, to understand and benefit from anything, it’s imperative that we participate in it with hands on.
-Sergeant Medina is truly confident the G.R.E.A.T Program far exceeds this criteria to help guide our youth in the right direction and keep them away from the gang life.
+Senior Sergeant Medina is truly confident the G.R.E.A.T Program far exceeds this criteria to help guide our youth in the right direction and keep them away from the gang life.

-Corporal Alex Chavez
+Sergeant Alex Chavez

-Deputy Alex Chavez has been a full-time Deputy for Bexar County Precinct 1 since Oct 2005.
+Sergeant Alex Chavez has been a full-time Deputy for Bexar County Precinct 1 since Oct 2005.
 Prior to his employment with Bexar County Precinct 1, he was a full-time Police Officer for St Mary’s University Police Department and a Reserve Deputy for Bexar County Precinct 5.

-Corporal Laura Alvarez
+Sergeant Laura Alvarez

-Deputy Edward Valdez
+Corporal Edward Valdez